 The SNP will continue to support Police Scotland and ensure that they have the resources they need to protect the people of Scotland.
-We will protect the police revenue budget in real terms for the entirety of the next parliament – delivering an additional £100 million of investment over the next five years.
+We will protect the police revenue budget in real terms for the entirety of this parliament – delivering an additional £100 million of investment over the next five years.

 Despite emergency services in England having tax relief from VAT, the UK government failed to deliver the same relief for Police Scotland and the Scottish Fire and Rescue Service, which has cost Scottish taxpayers more than £140 million since 2013.